po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/README.md

 ### Git Guide

-Refer to the Git Guide to review the git concept for this unit.
+Refer to the Git Guide to review the Git concepts for this unit.

   * 📖 [Git Guide](./01-Activities/21-Evr_GIT-Guide)